EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * V selects one algorithm of each kind

+* ECDH curve bidding down mitigation:

+   * U lists supported ECDH curves in order of preference

+   * V verifies that the ECDH curve of the ephemeral key is the most preferred common curve

 * Transport of opaque application defined data.

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR and COSE libraries.
 EDHOC does not put any requirement on the lower layers and can therefore be also be used e.g. in environments without IP.